Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 and really a bad fit for me

-is that I would always do my best.
+is that I would always do my best

-When I was just talking with the decision
+when I was just talking with the decision

 maker at the company, either